 Key Features: speaker selector lets you switch between two sets of speakers

-The Good: For any beginner who is building out a five-channel (or fewer) home theater system, Pioneer’s VSX-531 is a great entry-level A/V receiver.
+The Good: For any beginner who is building out a five-channel (or fewer) home theater system, Pioneer’s VSX-532 is a great entry-level A/V receiver.
+Released in late 2018, it has all the basics you’d want in an AV receiver.
+Its total output of 210 watts means it’s powerful enough to drive most bookshelf speakers.
 It has enough HDMI inputs to connect all your consoles and streaming devices to your TV.
-It has 4K pass-through, so it’ll work with all the newest 4K TVs and it supports most of the latest surrond sound technologies, like DTS:X and Dolby TrueHD.
+It has 4K pass-through, so it’ll work with all the newest 4K TVs and it supports most of the latest surround sound technologies, like DTS:X and Dolby TrueHD.
 There’s built-in Bluetooth, too, in case you just want to stream a Spotify radio station.

-The Good: Released in 2017, Onkyo’s TX-SR373 in an A/V receiver with 4K HDR video pass-through.
-It has AccuEQ Room Calibration technology, allowing it to optimize audio for your specific room.
+The Good: Released in 2018, Onkyo’s TX-SR383 in a 7.2-channel A/V receiver with 270 watts of total power — it’s a great option for anybody looking to ingrate into a home surround system.
+It supports 4K HDR video pass-through and features the company’s AccuEQ Room Calibration technology, allowing it to optimize audio for your specific room.
 It supports Bluetooth AptX for hi-fi streaming.
-Also, there are little graphics/diagrams on the back of the receiver to help guide you through the setup process, which is a nice-but-simple add-on.
+To ease your installation concerns, there are little graphics/diagrams on the back of the receiver to help guide you through the setup process, which is a nice-but-simple add-on.

 Watch Out For: Doesn’t support Dolby Atmos or DTS:X surround sound.
 No wi-fi streaming.

 Key Features: room-calibration software, THX Certified, Bluetooth AptX

 Harman Kardon AVR 1610S A/V Receiver